jonmpan/bixby-walkie-talkie/README.md

 https://youtu.be/cyhiQB1DDwU

 The `master` branch of this repository matches the code at the end of the video.
-In this tutorial, you will build a Walkie Talkie capsule that demonstrates dialog, expression language, match patterns, and dialog macros.
+In this tutorial, you will build a simple Walkie Talkie capsule in which you interact with Bixby.
+This demonstrates dialog, expression language, match patterns, and dialog macros.

 ![Screenshot-market](/assets/readme/walkie-talkie-1.png) ![Screenshot-statue](/assets/readme/walkie-talkie-2.png)